Meet With an Advisor Today

 We can help.
 Come see us!

 Advisors will help you to clarify your education and career goals, create an academic plan, and explore options for a major or career.
-They will assist with problem-solving, explain academic and financial aid holds, and help with readmission (Satisfactory Academic Progress or SAP), withdrawals, and other academic questions or transactions.
+They will assist with problem-solving, explain academic and financial aid holds (Satisfactory Academic Progress or SAP), withdrawals, and other academic questions or transactions.